-(a) Receiving applications and determining student eligibility in accordance with the requirements of this section.
+$^{1}$ (a) Receiving applications and determining student eligibility in accordance with the requirements of this section.

+1. First priority shall be provided to eligible student renewals from the 2014-2015 school year.
+For initial program participation, preference must first be provided to students retained on a wait list created by the organization in the order that completed applications are approved.
 The organization shall notify the department of the applicants for the program by March 1 before the school year in which the student intends to participate.

-When an application is received, the scholarship funding organization must provide the department with information on the student to enable the department to report the student for funding in accordance with subsection (13).
+2. When an application is received, the scholarship-funding organization must provide the department with information provided by the parent on the student to enable the department to report the student for funding in accordance with subsection (13).
+Such information must include, as a final condition of eligibility, one of the following verifiable documents: